Amsterdam Cruise Port Guide: 10 Highlights You Can’t Miss

 Explore Royal Palace tours and activities

-Even though all the action takes place during the night, Red Light District is still a very popular tourist destination during the day.
+Bars and clubs in the area feature adult-themed entertainment and performances, and while all the action takes place during the night, the Red Light District is still a very popular tourist destination during the day.

 Explore Red Light District tours and activities